sannlynnhtun-coding/blazor-wasm-myanmar-spell-checker/README.md

 # Building a Myanmar Spell Checker with Blazor WebAssembly, .NET 8, and Preline Tailwind CSS

-In this tutorial, we'll walk through creating a Blazor WebAssembly application using .NET 8, integrating the Preline UI library (built on Tailwind CSS), and implementing a Myanmar (Burmese) spell checker powered by the Gemini API.
-By the end, you'll have a functional web app with a sleek UI that corrects Myanmar text spelling.

-Let’s dive in step by step!

----

 ## Step 1: Set Up Your Development Environment

 Before we start, ensure you have the following installed: